Can Costco Travel Really Save You on Your Next Disney Trip?

 Flexibility: Travel agents can make changes to your reservation easily, apply new discounts as they're released, and help you modify plans.

 Expert knowledge: Good Disney travel agents visit the parks multiple times per year.
-They know which restaurants are must-dos, how to maximize Lightning Lanes, and insider tips Costco agents simply don't have.
+They know which restaurants are must-dos, how to maximize Lightning Lanes, and insider tips Costco agents simply don't have or offer.

 Dining reservations: Disney travel agents will book those tough-to-get Advanced Dining Reservations at the 60-day mark.
-Costco won't do this for you—you're on your own.
+Costco won't do this for you, so you're on your own.

 Problem-solving: If something goes wrong during your trip, a Disney travel agent will advocate for you with Disney directly.
-Costco?
-You'll be on hold for an hour.
+Through Costco you'll be on hold for an hour.

 The Verdict